edzdez/ml-lox/README.md

   The original semantics reject this fragment of code, but I'm of the opinion that it's perfectly reasonable.
   Hence, my implementation allows it.
 - Since I don't use a resolver, I don't (currently) check for duplicate declarations statically; they are instead handled dynamically.
-  Similarly, invalid uses of `this` are also checked dynamically.